 Make dinner do double duty.

 If you’re already making dinner, why not double the recipe so you have leftovers?
 Just place them into individual containers for later meals.
-Or if you’re already heating the oven, pop in a couple sweet potatoes or a chicken breast to cook while it’s already on.
+Or if you’re already heating the oven, pop in a couple of sweet potatoes or a chicken breast to cook while it’s already on.
 Meal prep = done.

 Use up what you have.